Story: Bobby Tanzilo. Published October 11, 2017 at 9:03am. Illustration and design: Jason McDowell

 It appears there was no animosity.

 Manty Ellis told Milwaukee Jazz Vision that Pearson ultimately turned up at Curro’s during the residency.
-Hancock confirmed that to be true.
-But that it was expected and there were no fireworks, no tables overturned or tempers flaring.
+Hancock confirmed that to be true, but added that it was expected and there were no fireworks, no tables overturned or tempers flaring.

 “Oh yeah.
 Because I was always only supposed to play the weekend.
 He (Pearson) was going to come in on the following Monday.”